NMN v. NR - Which Is A Better NAD Precursor?

 Nonetheless, NMN shows many of the same effects as NR, but for a tricky reason: Our bodies are capable of stripping off the phosphate and turning the NMN into NR.
 So when you take NMN, you end up with NR anyway, and your cells can benefit in the same way.

 Not only is there less research on NMN -- including less human research -- NMN also is more difficult to synthesize, and so it tends to be more expensive.
 You might for example see a bottle of NMN that looks like it costs the same as a bottle of NR, but it is made up of additional filler ingredients, like tumeric root, or only contains half as many pills.

-And really an NMN capsule will give you about about 30% LESS NAD than the same weight capsule of NR, because about 30% of the weight of NMN consists of phosphates that are just going to get stripped off anyway.
+And really an NMN capsule -- even if kept refrigerated since manufacture -- will give you about about 30% LESS NAD than the same weight capsule of NR, because about 30% of the weight of NMN consists of phosphates that are just going to get stripped off anyway.

 Although NMN should function similarly to NR, and many experiments suggest that it does, there might also be some differences.

 This study, for example, released on September 26, 2018, suggests that NMN accumulation is actually toxic to damaged nerves, whereas NR delayed nerve degeneration.
 But on the other hand, it is possible that future experiments will show that NMN outperforms NR in replenishing NAD in some circumstances, although I have not seen any such experiment yet.
 [UPDATE 1/2019:] And this study published on November 15, 2018 suggests that NR may be five times more effective than NMN at driving up intracellular NAD in skeletal muscles.
 [UPDATE 12/2019:] And there is new evidence now that NMN gets converted to NR before entering the cell.

 Chris Masterjohn, Phd, on the Peter Attia podcast, agrees that oral NMN is a waste, and at best just gets turned into NR: